ThiagoSousa/leetcode/268-missing-number/README.md

 <p><strong>Solutions:</strong></p>

 Keep an auxiliary vector length 0 to n.
 Iterate through nums and mark on the aux vector if found.
 Then, iterate through aux vector and find the first non marked index.
 If not found return max+1.
 Complexity: O(2*n) -> O(n)

+Use sum sequence to sum all numbers from 0-n, through s(n) = (n**2+n)/2.
+Then sum nums and calculate difference, the answer is in the difference.
+Check for edgy cases when 0 or n are not present.
+Complexity: O(n), but no extra space used.